 That vital something

-They have team chemistry, an intangible that no one seems to have the formula for, but that great coaches (read leaders) know how to build and maintain.
+Team chemistry is an intangible that no one seems to have the formula for, but that great coaches (read leaders) know how to build and maintain.

 The same formula and intangibles apply to business.
 It’s the “I want to work there” factor.
 It’s about teamwork.
 This is the fourth and oh, so important, final secret.